Renzo Gracie: IFL and EliteXC

 Gracie debuted for International Fight League in September 2006, submitting Pat Miletich in three minutes with a guillotine choke.
 He would then rematch Carlos Newton in December.
 The match was noted to resemble oddly their first encounter, as they struggled for position in the first round with Gracie threatening a submission and Newton ending it in side mount.
 The situation reversed at the second, as Gracie flipped Newton over to side mount, only for Newton to menace him with an ankle lock.
 At the third and final round, Newton worked to keep the fight standing and made Gracie bleed with some glaring strikes, but the fight ended without a result, and after deliberation, the judges gave it to Gracie.
 This outcome was immediately met with controversy, with Gracie himself declaring he felt Newton was the winner.

-On February 10, 2007 Gracie won a match by disqualification against former UFC Light Heavyweight Champion Frank Shamrock for upstart MMA promotion EliteXC on its debut night Saturday February 10, 2007, on Showtime.
+On February 10, 2007, Gracie won a match by disqualification against former UFC Light Heavyweight Champion Frank Shamrock for upstart MMA promotion EliteXC on its debut night Saturday February 10, 2007, on Showtime.
 Gracie was able to take Frank down and keep the fight on the ground, until Shamrock was disqualified by referee Herb Dean for landing illegal knee strikes to the back of Gracie's head.
 Shamrock had already been given one warning earlier in the match for illegal strikes to the back of Gracie's head.
 After the match, Gracie had to be helped out of the ring and back to his dressing room by his team allegedly due to receiving a concussion from the strikes.

 Ultimate Fighting Championship

 Returning from a three-year hiatus, Gracie signed a six-fight contract with the UFC in December 2009 and faced former UFC Welterweight Champion Matt Hughes on April 10, 2010, at UFC 112 in Abu Dhabi, United Arab Emirates.
-Although Gracie fared reasonably well against the American, he began to take more and more leg kicks, and by the end of the second round, the fight began to look more and more to Hughes's favor.
-The third round saw Hughes score with a series of uppercuts and hooks that hurt Gracie.
-Hughes finished Gracie with a series of punches.
-Gracie lost to Hughes by TKO at 4:40 of round 3, becoming the second Gracie to fall victim to Matt Hughes, the other was his famous cousin Royce Gracie at UFC 60.
+Although Gracie fared reasonably well against the American at first, he began to take more and more leg kicks, and by the end of the second round, the fight began to look more and more to Hughes's favor.
+The third round saw Hughes score with a series of uppercuts and hooks that hurt Gracie, until Hughes eventually Gracie.
+Renzo became the second Gracie to fall victim to Matt Hughes, the other being his famous cousin Royce Gracie at UFC 60.